Oral Cancer Awareness

 Regular dental exams are important for oral cancer detection

 Nearly 16 percent of Illinois residents smoke and about 3 percent use smokeless tobacco.1 While most people are aware that tobacco can cause cancer, many are unaware it's a leading risk factor for oral cancer.
-April is Oral Cancer Awareness Month, and Delta Dental of Illinois wants to educate Illinoisans about the lifestyle-related risk factors of the disease and the importance of visiting the dentist regularly for early detection.
+Delta Dental of Illinois wants to educate Illinoisans about the lifestyle-related risk factors of the disease and the importance of visiting the dentist regularly for early detection.

 “Oral cancer is typically discovered late in its development, making the fatality rate higher than other forms of cancer,” said Dr. Sheila Strock, vice president, dental services and science officer at Delta Dental of Illinois.
 “Seeing the dentist is an important precautionary step for early oral cancer detection, especially since people typically visit their dentist more often than their physician.
 Early detection is key, improving the survival rate from 57 percent to 81 percent.”